 Tish Potter

-Tish Potter was born in 1975, and grew up on a farm near Canterbury, Kent, Tish studied at the Hampstead School of Art.
+Tish Potter is a bronze sculptor.
+She was born in 1975, and grew up on a farm near Canterbury, Kent.
+Tish studied at the Hampstead School of Art.

 She came to sculpture through the artist Clare Trenchard and continues to work from Clare’s studio in Dorset and at home in London.
 Having grown up on a farm in Kent, she has strong ties to farming and the countryside which has inevitably fed into her love of the animals she sculpts.